michael-grunder/shsuggest/README.md

 chmod +x /usr/local/bin/shsuggest
 ```

 > Composer must be installed locally.
-You'll also need either a running Ollama instance (`ollama serve`) or the
+You'll also need at least one configured source adapter, such as a running
-> GitHub Copilot CLI available on your PATH (or set `copilot.binary`).
+> Ollama instance (`ollama serve`) or the GitHub Copilot CLI available on your PATH (or set `copilot.binary`).

 ## Usage